MattyOBar/CurrencyPal/resources/design-document.md

 ## 1. Problem Statement

-our company needs a tool to be able to quickly send or recieve various currencies.
+Our company needs a tool to be able to quickly send or recieve various currencies.

 ## 2. Top Questions to Resolve in Review